oracle-livelabs/developer/rest-services-for-adb-appDevLive/load-data-and-biz-objs/load-data-and-biz-objs.md

     "https://coolrestlab-adb21.adb.eu-frankfurt-1.oraclecloudapps.com/ords/admin/csv_data/batchload?batchRows=5000&errorsMax=20"
     ```

     There it is, the final cURL command we will use to load the data into the table.
-Remember to replace **PASSWORD** with your password you used when we first created the user in Lab 1.
+Remember to replace **PASSWORD** with our own password used when we first created the user in Lab 1.

 7. Using the **Cloud Shell**, **paste** your constructed cURL at the **command prompt**.